kristijanr/kmeans-visualization-app/README.md

-# K-Means Visualization
+# K-Means Visualization App

-An app used to visualize the working of the K-Means clustering algorithm
+An app used to visualize the working of the K-Means clustering algorithm.

+You can try out the app [here](https://kristijanr.github.io/kmeans-visualization-app/).

 # Project info